The Client - Process History tabs relate to Automations for the client. Refer to Client Process and Process History.

 Completing a Task from the Process History Checklist

-The Process History Checklist would commonly be used where there is a Task in the process with Blocking as "On" and the Task needs to be set as "Completed" before the process can finish (refer to Task in Steps in Process Step Details and Examples).
+The Process History Checklist would commonly be used where there is a Task in the process with Blocking as "On" and the Task needs to be set as "Completed" before the process can finish (refer to Task in Steps in Process Step Details - Creating and Altering Documents, Creating Tasks).
 This could be, for example, where there is a Task created in the process to ensure that an email, word or any other document created in the previous step(s) has been checked.

 When there is a Task that is blocking the Process, it shows with the following icon in the Process History Checklist.